sehwan505/ChatGPT-plugin-test/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed Python 3.7 or later.
+- You have installed Poetry
 - You have installed FastAPI and Uvicorn.
-You can install these using pip:
+You can install these using poetry:

 ```bash
 pip install fastapi uvicorn